-What Positive Results Come From Laser Treatment?
+Positive Results From Laser Treatment

 There are several reasons to consider light therapy for hair loss.
 The main reason of course is that it is an effective treatment for growing strong and healthy hair.
 There are almost no negative side effects, and this hair loss treatment is noninvasive and pain-free.
 Laser hair treatments are suitable for both men and women.
 Laser hair therapy is a great option for those who do not want to take medication and are willing to put in the time to use this treatment.

-What Negative Effects Come From Laser Hair Loss Treatment?
+Negative Effects From Laser Treatment

 Some people take medications that cause photosensitivity, or sensitivity to light.
 Anyone taking such medications should avoid laser treatments.
 Also, people in late hair-loss stages might not find this procedure as effective as those who are just beginning to lose their hair.
 We strongly recommend consulting with a hair loss specialist to determine if you are a good candidate for laser hair therapy.

-What To Keep in Mind
+What To Keep in Mind When Considering Laser Therapy